 • The best place to sleep is on a firm and safe surface.

-Avoid lying your little one on a soft and porous surface.
+Avoid laying your little one on a soft and porous surface.
 It’s also important to keep the crib free of any loose objects such as pillows, blankets, toys, stuffed animals, etc. These increase the risk of suffocation while your baby sleeps.

 • Consider sharing the room, but not the bed.